1.1.8. etl

 One file with decoded CAN message can not be converted to multiple tables!

 If the timestamp values of a CAN log are not in seconds, the table subcommand is able to correctly convert these values to the needed phyiscal unit with the optional parameter timestamp_factor.
-Internally all timestamp values are multiplied with the timestamp_factor to interpred these values as duration in microseconds.
+Internally all timestamp values are multiplied with the timestamp_factor to interpret these values as duration in microseconds.
 The default value of timestamp_factor is 1000000 for timestamp values in seconds.
 If the timestamp values are in milliseconds, the timestamp_factor needs to be 1000.

 The aforementioned join_asof defines with a tolerance parameter how to fill missing values with previous values (forward fill).
 By default the tolerance value is set to -100000, where the minus indicates a forward fill and the 100000 indicates the maximum considered time difference.
 This tolerance parameter can be changed by the optional parameter tolerance in the configuration file.